Brown

 also Broun, Browne

-Descriptive — the brown one — third most common surname in Scotland.
+Descriptive, the brown one, third most common surname in Scotland.

-This name is thick on both sides of the border — we show a separate panel for each country’s atlas.
-The maps are regional patterns for the surname, not proof that your branch lived in both.
+This name is thick on both sides of the border, so the map shows the whole of the British Isles with every region it touches highlighted.
+It is a regional pattern for the surname, not proof that your branch lived in each place.

 CoreHistoric reach